 Books: Books are an item where reuse is definitely better than recycling.
 If you have newer or classic books in good condition that you no longer want, do you have friends that would like to read them?
 Is there a Little Free Library in your area where you can donate books and/or swap for something you haven't read?
 Or perhaps your local independent book seller does buy-sell-trade?
 Does your church or community center have a reading room or library in need of more books?
 Many non-profit thrift stores also accept book donations.
 Bottom line: there are lots and lots of places books can go to be enjoyed again!

 There are times when a book truly has seen the end of its life.
 This includes damaged books (major rips, missing pages, extensive mark-ups/notes) and reference or text books that are too out-of-date to be useful, but not old enough to be vintage.
 For these, Kane County offers recycling at our Recycling Centers.
 Both hard and soft-cover books are accepted.
+We cannot accept spiral or comb bound books unless the binding is removed or any children's books with lights or sounds.

 Bottle Caps: The current best guidance is to leave screw caps on bottles being thrown in the recycling.
 This is true even if the cap is obviously a different material than the bottle.
 Recyclers have found ways to separate these materials during the recycling process.
 Metal caps from glass bottles can be recycled at our Fabyan Parkway Recycling Center as scrap metal or can be collected in a metal tin and put into curbside bins.